Hamdan v. Rumsfeld: Supreme Court decision

-Stevens' opinion for the Court
+Majority opinion

 Justice Stevens, the author of the Court's opinion.

-Associate Justice John Paul Stevens wrote the opinion for the Court, which commanded a majority only in part.
+Justice John Paul Stevens wrote the opinion for the Court, in which he was joined by Justices David Souter, Ruth Bader Ginsburg, and Stephen Breyer, and in part by Justice Anthony Kennedy.

-The Stevens opinion began with the issue of jurisdiction, denying the U.S. government's motion to dismiss under Section 1005 of the Detainee Treatment Act of 2005 (DTA), which gave the D.C.
+Stevens began with the issue of jurisdiction, denying the U.S. government's motion to dismiss under Section 1005 of the Detainee Treatment Act of 2005 (DTA), which gave the D.C.
 Circuit Court of Appeals "exclusive" jurisdiction to review decisions of cases being tried before military commissions.
-Congress did not include language in the DTA that might have precluded Supreme Court jurisdiction, making the government's argument to the Court unpersuasive.
-The government's argument that Schlesinger v.
-Councilman 420 U.S. 738 (1975) precludes Supreme Court review was similarly rejected.
-Councilman applied to a member of the U.S. military who was being tried before a military "court-martial".
-In contrast, Hamdan is not a member of the U.S. military, and would be tried before a military "commission", not a court-martial.
-To the court, the more persuasive precedent was Ex parte Quirin, in which the court recognized its duty to enforce relevant Constitutional protections by convening a special Term and expediting review of a trial by military convention.
-The opinion explicitly stated that, because DTA did not bar it from considering the petition, it was unnecessary to decide whether laws unconditionally barring habeas corpus petitions would unconstitutionally violate the Suspension Clause.
+He found the government's argument to the Court unpersuasive because Congress did not include language in the DTA that might have precluded Supreme Court jurisdiction.
+He also rejected the government's argument that Schlesinger v.
+Councilman (1975) precluded Supreme Court review because Councilman applied to a member of the U.S. military who was being tried before a military court-martial, while Hamdan was not a member of the U.S. military and would be tried before a military commission rather than a court-martial.
+To Stevens, the more persuasive precedent was Ex parte Quirin (1942), in which the court had recognized its duty to enforce relevant Constitutional protections by convening a special Term and expediting review of a trial by military convention.
+He explicitly stated that, because the DTA did not bar it from considering the petition, it was unnecessary to decide whether laws unconditionally barring habeas corpus petitions would unconstitutionally violate the Suspension Clause.
+He also stated that Justice Antonin Scalia's dissenting argument concerning the jurisdiction-stripping statute ignored the effective date provision of that statute.
+He noted that language in the Congressional Record that Scalia's dissent cited had been inserted into the Record after the legislation had been enacted by Senators Lindsey Graham (R-SC) and Jon Kyl (R-AZ) and included falsified quotations attributed to other persons.
+He also stated that the government's contention that the war started on September 11, 2001, undercut Justice Clarence Thomas' argument that it had started in 1996.